microsoft/fluentui/packages/react-avatar/SPEC-AvatarGroup.md

 There are three layout variants in AvatarGroup:

-- Grid layout (Default): Avatars are spaced evenly and there can be a maximum of five of them.
+- Grid layout (Default): Avatars are spaced evenly.
-- Stacked layout: Avatars are overlaped evenly and there can be a maximum of five of them.
+- Stacked layout: Avatars are overlaped evenly.
-- Pie layout: There can be a minimum of two Avatars and a maximum of three.
+- Pie layout: by default, there can be a minimum of two Avatars and a maximum of three.
 This layout does not overflow and provides a popover for more details.

+- > For Grid and Stacked layouts, by default there is a maximum of 5 avatars before overflowing.

 ## API